Skip to main content

 Can I change the border color?

 Yes—stay on Square with color and pick any color.
-For a blurred frame instead of solid fill, use the Blur photo frame tool on the main Square Image Maker.
+For a blurred frame instead of solid fill, use the Blur photo frame tool.

 Does adding a white border crop my photo?